adni@portfolio:~/ $

 TypeScript · React · Figma

-Nara's pitch is continuous mental health care.
-I haven't worked much on the member-facing side of the product yet, but I've contributed across the parts that make it run: the tools providers use to deliver care, the dashboards org admins use to manage it, and the systems the Nara team uses to keep everything moving.
+Nara's pitch is continuous mental health support.
+I haven't worked much on the member-facing side yet, but I've contributed across the parts that make it run: the tools providers use to deliver care, the dashboards org admins use to manage it, and the systems the Nara team uses to keep everything moving.

 For providers